 Replace ##FrequencySeconds## with a valid interval for performance monitoring, typically 60 seconds for a monitor.

 Replace ##Threshold## with a valid threshold for the monitor.
 I will use “5”

-Step 5: Build the MP.
+Step 5: Save and Build the MP.
 BUILD > Build Solution.

 Step 6: Import or Deploy the management pack.

 Open the Monitoring pane of the console – and find your folder you created in Part 6.

 Open Health Explorer for an instance of your class.